Department-of-Design/Kevins-Awesome-Macros/sequential_purging/README.md

 </details>

 ## Credits
-Huge thanks to [kyleisah](https://github.com/kyleisah) for making KAMP and for the inspiration for this macro.
+Huge thanks to [kyleisah](https://github.com/kyleisah) for the amazing work on KAMP and for the inspiration for this macro.